 47. Happy hour is the best hour.
 As a former teacher, I hold the happy hour sacred.
 When making plans with your friends, try to steer them towards places with decent happy hour specials.
 Many “happy hours” are actually quite a few hours long and don’t just cater to the day-drinking alcoholics.
 One of my favorites in NYC offered $3 draft beers until 9 PM.

 48. Change up your coffee consumption habits.
 I know I railed about this earlier and I’m not trying to be a hypocrite!
 Listen – I’m no monster.
 I’m not going to tell you to cut out coffee.
 That would be wrong – immoral, even.
 But small changes here make a difference.
 Change your $5 soy cappuccino from Starbucks to a $2 filter coffee from a local cafe.
 If you normally drink simple coffee from a cafe, switch to making your own.
-I love the Aeropress, which is affordable, portable, and awesome.
+I love the Aeropress, which is an awesome travel coffee maker that also works great at home.
 You’ll bring your coffee costs down to almost nil.
 Or learn how to make your own cold brew!

 49. Reduce your short-term vacation spending.
 If you’re saving for a big trip, it’s easy to get suckered into smaller-sounding trips along the way.
 While there’s nothing wrong with doing day trips and weekend trips, make sure you’re spending smart and think of the per-day total cost when planning.